-The tax treatment of a member of an entity that owns notes and is classified for U.S. Federal income tax purposes as a partnership will depend on the status of the member and the activities of the entity.
+The tax treatment of a member of an entity that owns notes and is classified for U.S. federal income tax purposes as a partnership will depend on the status of the member and the activities of the entity.
 The entity and its members should consult their tax advisors regarding their tax considerations, which are not addressed herein.

 Treatment of the Notes as Indebtedness.
-As discussed above, it is the opinion of Greenberg Traurig, LLP that for U.S. Federal income tax purposes the trust will not be treated as an association or publicly traded partnership taxable as a corporation, and the notes will be classified as indebtedness (except in the case of notes held by (a) the depositor or any of its affiliates (including, without limitation, the trust, the sponsor and the originator) or (b) any person in whose hands, or in the hands of a predecessor holder, the notes would not be treated in their entirety as indebtedness for U.S. Federal income tax purposes under regulations recently promulgated under section 385 of the Code).
-If, however, one or more classes of notes were treated for U.S. Federal income tax purposes as an interest in the assets of the trust, as the issuing entity, or as an equity interest in the trust, it is possible the trust would be treated as a corporation.
+As discussed above, in connection with the issuance of the notes, Greenberg Traurig, LLP will render an opinion that for U.S. federal income tax purposes (i) the trust will not be treated as an association or publicly traded partnership taxable as a corporation, and (ii) the notes will be classified as indebtedness (except in the case of notes held by (a) the depositor or any of its affiliates (including, without limitation, the trust, the sponsor and the originator) or (b) any person in whose hands, or in the hands of a predecessor holder, the notes would not be treated in their entirety as indebtedness for U.S. federal income tax purposes under regulations recently promulgated under section 385 of the Code).
+If, however, one or more classes of notes were treated for U.S. federal income tax purposes as an interest in the assets of the trust, as the issuing entity, or as an equity interest in the trust, it is possible the trust would be treated as a corporation.
 See "-Characterization of the Trust."

-We will agree, and beneficial owners of notes (to which we refer as "note owners") will be deemed to agree, by their purchase of notes or interests therein, to treat notes or interests therein (other than any notes owned by the depositor or any of its affiliates (including, without limitation, the trust, the sponsor and the originator) or as may be required otherwise in the case of any person in whose hands, or in the hands of a predecessor holder, the notes would not be treated in their entirety as indebtedness for U.S. Federal income tax purposes under regulations recently promulgated under section 385 of the Code) as debt for U.S. Federal, state and local income and franchise tax purposes.
-The remainder of this summary assumes that the notes are classified as indebtedness for U.S. Federal income tax purposes.
-Beneficial owners of notes should consult their own tax advisors regarding the tax consequences, if any, of the notes if they are not treated as indebtedness for U.S. Federal income tax purposes.
+We will agree, and beneficial owners of notes (to which we refer as "note owners") will be deemed to agree, by their purchase of notes or interests therein, to treat notes or interests therein (other than any notes owned by the depositor or any of its affiliates (including, without limitation, the trust, the sponsor and the originator) or as may be required otherwise in the case of any person in whose hands, or in the hands of a predecessor holder, the notes would not be treated in their entirety as indebtedness for U.S. federal income tax purposes under regulations recently promulgated under section 385 of the Code) as debt for U.S. federal, state and local income and franchise tax purposes.
+The remainder of this summary assumes that the notes are classified as indebtedness for U.S. federal income tax purposes.
+Beneficial owners of notes should consult their own tax advisors regarding the tax consequences, if any, of the notes if they are not treated as indebtedness for U.S. federal income tax purposes.